tmbdev/qupods/README.md

 # Q&A

-*Why don't you use the Kubernetes `Job` spec?* It tends not to scale too well to thousands of jobs, and it doesn't automatically download the logs.
+*Why don't you use the Kubernetes `Job` spec?*

+It tends not to scale too well to thousands of jobs, and it doesn't automatically download the logs.
+Furthermore, you still need a tool to generate the sequence of job specifications from a template and items.

-*Why don't you use a workflow system?* Workflow systems are certainly another good solution to this problem, but they tend to be more effort to set up and use.
+*Why don't you use a workflow system?*

+Workflow systems are certainly another good solution to this problem, but they tend to be more effort to set up and use.

 *I don't want to run this on my workstation because I may not remain connected to the Kubernetes cluster.
-I want a job controller running on the cluster.* You can run `qupods` inside its own Docker container on the cluster.
+I want a job controller running on the cluster.*

+You can run `qupods` inside its own Docker container on the cluster.